- Graduate admission

 Continuous enrollment policy for graduate students

-Graduate students in the School of the Arts must observe the University Continuous Enrollment Policy as explained in the Graduate Studies at VCU chapter of this bulletin.
+Graduate students in the School of the Arts must observe the university’s continuous enrollment policy as explained elsewhere in this bulletin.

 Candidates for all advanced degree programs, after completing all formal course work, must register for at least one semester hour of credit each semester, except summer, until the culminating graduate project (dissertation, thesis, creative project, exhibition, recital, etc.) is completed and the student is ready to graduate.
 Also, if candidates intend to graduate in August, they must be enrolled for at least one semester hour in the summer session.